MaayanLab/prismexp/README.md

 | skip_features | bool | False | If True, skips the feature computation step. |
 | threads | int | 2 | Number of threads to use for parallel processing. |

-## Bridge Gene Set Enrichment Analysis (bridgeGSEA)
+## Bridge gene set enrichment analysis (bridgeGSEA)

-Use PrismEXP gene set predictions in enrichment analysis to identify novel genes in enriched pathways and biological processes.
+PrismEXP gene set predictions can be used to enahnce gene set enrichment analysis to identify novel genes in enriched pathways and biological processes.

 ```python
 import prismx as px